What is a Supervisor?

 • Must be familiar with the Programme Curriculum, the Learning Portfolio and the Programme design

-• Are responsible for ensuring that relevant information about progress and performance is made available to the appropriate Programme Director and informing them should the performance of any individual trainee give rise for concern
+• Are responsible for ensuring that relevant information about progress and performance is made available to the appropriate Training Programme Director and informing them should the performance of any individual trainee give rise for concern

 • Should contribute in relevant areas to the formal education programme